 55 years after the end of World War II Reiding manages to trace the first relatives of soldiers who were buried in Amersfoort.
 Years after he first walked past the grey stones in the Soviet War Cemetery, crying relatives of soldiers stand with flowers in their hands at their father’s grave.

-Meanwhile, with the help of various volunteers and organizations, he has traced almost twee hundred families in the entire former Soviet Union.
+Meanwhile, with the help of various volunteers and organizations, he has traced more than two hundred families in the entire former Soviet Union.
+Click here for soldiers whose family has been found and here for soldiers whose family are being sought.

 Remco Reiding has been awarded several distinctions for his research.